Alvin Robertson: Milwaukee Bucks (1989–1993)

+Detroit Pistons (1993)

+Robertson finished the 1992–93 NBA season with the Detroit Pistons.

 During the 1993–94 season, the Detroit Pistons traded Robertson to the Denver Nuggets in exchange for Mark Macon and Marcus Liberty.
 However, he never saw any playing time for the Nuggets due to pre-existing back injuries.

+Toronto Raptors (1995–1996)

-Robertson scored the first points in Toronto Raptors' history.
+Robertson scored the first points in Toronto Raptors history.
 Ed Pinckney won the franchise's opening tip-off against the New Jersey Nets, Robertson hit a three-pointer, and the Raptors were ahead 3–0.

+Florida Beach Dogs (1996–1997)

+Robertson played for the Florida Beach Dogs from 1996 to 1997.

 Personal life

 Robertson is the father of Tyrell Johnson, 2008 NFL 2nd round draft choice of the Minnesota Vikings.
 He is also the father of Elgin Cook, a professional basketball player.
 His brother, Ken Robertson, played basketball for Cleveland State University.

 Legal problems

 Robertson has had a history of off-court problems, during and after his career.
+He spent a month in jail during the 1990 NBA off-season on domestic assault charges against his then-wife.

 In August 1997, he pleaded no contest to four misdemeanor charges of abusing a former girlfriend and was sentenced to one year in prison.
 During the trial he was accused of having kicked in an apartment door while his former girlfriend and her 8-year-old daughter were inside, then taking her wallet and knocking over a television set.
 Robertson allegedly returned a few hours later and ripped rings off her fingers, tore a watch off her wrist, slashed furniture, damaged clothing and tried to set a fire.

-He also spent a month in jail during the 1990 NBA off-season on domestic assault charges against his then-wife.
 Robertson was arrested again in San Antonio in January 2007, on a variety of charges, several related to domestic violence.

-On February 26, 2010, Robertson was arrested and charged for the alleged sexual assault of a child, trafficking an underage child for purposes of sex and forcing a sexual performance by a child (he was later found not guilty).
-Authorities claim that Robertson was part of a ring that kidnapped a 14-year-old girl from San Antonio, forced her to have sex with clients and to dance at a Corpus Christi strip club in 2009.
-The girl escaped her alleged captors, prompting an investigation.

-Alvin Robertson was cleared of all charges, and it was determined that the entire story was made up.
-There is still no explanation on why the accuser made this story up.
-Robertson was found not guilty of all charges on November 30, 2015.
+He was arrested in 2010 on charges of sex trafficking, but was later cleared of all charges after learning the accusations were fabricated.

 In August 2018, Robertson was arrested in San Antonio on an outstanding warrant for violating a protective order.